I'm new

 For adults

-On Tuesdays we have a Tuesday Fellowship, where a vibrant community of seniors listen to a range of visiting speakers that bring God’s message in a relevant way, followed by a time to catch up with one-another over tea and biscuits.
+Monthly on Tuesdays we have a Tuesday Fellowship, where a vibrant community of seniors listen to a range of visiting speakers that bring God’s message in a relevant way, followed by a time to catch up with one-another over tea and biscuits.
 Throughout the year, the group also have a considerable number of special events, such as tea and garden parties, group dinners, bring and buy fundraisers and an end-of-year carol service.

 Church 'customs'